Acronyms and Glossary

 Rolling (or Roll Camera)

 Term called by the First AD to tell the camera team to start recording.
+This should also mean all crew are silent and still on set - the work should stop unless it is specifically needed for the scene.

 Rushes